pcordes/par2-cleanhistory/README_FIRST.txt

 --- Installing the pre-built Linux version ---

-The Linux version is a 32-bit i386 build of the concurrent version of par2cmdline 0.4 for GNU/Linux kernel version 2.6 with GCC 4.
+The Linux versions are a 32-bit i386 and 64-bit x86_64 build of the
+concurrent version of par2cmdline 0.4 for GNU/Linux kernel version 2.6
+with GCC 4.
 It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.so).
+There are separate distributions for the 32-bit and 64-bit versions.

 To install, place the par2 and libtbb.so files in a folder and invoke them from the command line.